vxnuaj/awesome-neural-networks/02-neural-networks/README.md

 When we feed an input feature into a neuron in the hidden layer of the network, the same exact process occurs, but per neuron.

+In our case though, we'll be replacing the $\sigma$ activation function for a $ReLU$ activation.

+The rationale behind this being that $\sigma$ can prove to be unstable for deep neural networks, given that they're prone to vanishing gradients, and are more expensive to compute given $e$.

+### TODO
+- [ ] Add link to activation functions page to serve as an explanation

 > [!NOTE]
-> *For the following, it'll be assumed that all inputs, to both the hidden layer and output layer are **vectorized** outputs of a previous layer denoted by a capital variable*
+> *For the following, it'll be assumed that all inputs, to both the hidden layer and output layer are **vectorized** outputs of a previous layer denoted by a capital variable.*
+>
+> *In this case, the inputs are then matrices of dimensions - $(n_{in}, samples)$- where $n_{in}$ are the number of input features to a given layer*.
+>
+> *To learn more about vectorization, check out this amazing [resource](https://youtu.be/qsIrQi0fzbY).*

 <div = align= 'center'>